Scientific Name(s): Foeniculum vulgare Mill.

 There are documented adverse reactions and emmenagogue effects.
 Avoid use.

-One study suggested that the fennel constituent 5-methoxypsoralen has the ability to inhibit cytochrome P450 3A4.
+One in vitro study suggested that the fennel constituent 5-methoxypsoralen has the ability to inhibit cytochrome P450 3A4.
 Therefore, fennel should be used cautiously with medications requiring this isoenzyme as a substrate.